-In spite of my contempt tradition and social conventions, I also did pretty well in the real life in terms of achievement.
-Driven by the core shame, I finished all the levels of education up to my bachelor’s degree with one of the highest GPAs, even though the little nasty perfectionistic Gremlin within me wouldn’t acknowledge my merit.
+In spite of my disregard for tradition and social conventions, I also did pretty well in the real life in terms of achievement.
+Driven by the core shame, I finished all the levels of education up to my bachelor’s degree with one of the highest GPA, even though the little nasty perfectionistic Gremlin within me wouldn’t acknowledge my merit.
 I felt lucky more than proud of myself.

 And then, shit happened.
 A pretty bad shit, actually.
 My Dad died of aortic aneurysm when I was 24.
 And I inherited an insurance business, a car, and plenty of other problems I had no idea how to cope with.

 Within one day, I felt I was suddenly 20 years older.
 I realized a bunch of my hair had gone grey, but did not have the time to reflect upon these things.
 Within a short time I quit the new job, I learned a new profession and began a never-ending struggle of an aspiring businesswoman.
 I’d always been the kind of person that manages by herself, so I chose to succeed in business no matter what.
 In spite that everything was going wrong and completely against my intuition.